jwodder/zarr-checksum-gallery/README.md

   **Options:**

+    - `-t <NUM>`/`--threads <NUM>` — Set the number of threads for the async runtime to use.
+A value of 0 or 1 means to run all tasks in the main thread.
+The default value is the number of logical CPU cores on the machine.

     - `-w <NUM>`/`--workers <NUM>` — Set the number of worker tasks to use.
       The default value is the number of logical CPU cores on the machine.